-Although our results about the electoral consequences of debt relief apply to one particular case, we note that the problem of bad debt and, consequently, the demand for debt relief is very common.
-According to data from the World Bank's World Development Indicators, in 2019 (before the pandemic) 6.6% of all loans were non-performing in an average country, with the percentage reaching 37% in Greece and 51% in Ukraine.
+Although our main results about the electoral consequences of debt relief apply to the particular cases of consumer debt relief in Georgia, we can find indications of similar effects in relation to student debt relief in USA and we note that the problem of bad debt and, consequently, the demand for debt relief is very common.
+According to data from the World Bank's World Development Indicators, in 2019 (before the pandemic) 6.6% of all loans were non-performing in an average country, with the percentage reaching 37% in Greece and 51% in Ukraine for example.
 Countries use various policies to write off consumer debt.
 A notable example is the consumer bankruptcy protection legislation of the USA.
 It is essentially a large social insurance program, larger than, for example, all state unemployment insurance programs combined (see, e.g., Dobbie and Song 2015).
 New debt relief programs are often enacted as a result of economic crises.
 For example, during the COVID-19 crisis all but 13 of the 185 countries followed by the Oxford Covid-19 Government Response Tracker introduced some form of debt relief by the end of 2021.
-Other recent examples include debt relief of \$14.4 billion in India following the 2008-09 crisis, or of \$10 billion in Brazil and \$2.9 billion in Thailand (Kanz 2016).
+Other recent examples include debt relief of \$14.4 billion in India following the 2008-09 crisis, or of \$10 billion in Brazil and \$2.9 billion in Thailand (Kanz 2016; Giné and Kanz 2018).
 The design of these programs is often highly political.
-A well-known example of the interplay between debt relief and politics is student debt overhang in the USA.
-The question of forgiving federal student debt was salient during the 2020 presidential campaign with many democratic candidates endorsing generous relief programs during the primaries, in the end leading Joe Biden to also propose forgiving \$10,000 of debt per student.
-The promise was eventually implemented but with an earnings threshold and is estimated to have benefited 43 million Americans.

-&lt;sup>3 See Oxford Covid-19 tracker (accessed December 2021).
+4 See Oxford Covid-19 tracker (accessed December 2021).